Looking for :

 (see contact details at Annex A).

-Offer the Ship’s Master guidance with regard to the
+Offer the Ship’s Master guidance with regard to the6.8

 sessions post transits.

-Conduct crew training sessions prior to transits and debriefing
+Conduct crew training sessions prior to transits and debriefing6.9

 Protection Measures